e94canales/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    A Token is used to identify a user and to grant access to protected areas of an application.
 - [ ] What steps can you take in your web apps to keep your data secure?
+    You can add authentication to protected routed in an application to make it secure
 - [ ] Describe how web servers work.
+    There's two types of web servers.
+Static and dynamic.
+Static servers are servers that are available at the current moment when they are requested.
+Dynamic servers process requests on the fly.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    Create is the C in crud.
+Put, which is the update or U in crud and Delete which is the D in crud

 ## Project Set Up